 Say what you want about Tom Cruise — it's probably true.
-The best Tom Cruise movies also happen to be some of the best movies period .
-He's the one of the greatest living actors.
+The best Tom Cruise movies also happen to be some of the best movies, period.
+He's one of the greatest living actors.
 He's overrated.
 He's underrated.
 He's way too old to be doing his own stunts.
-He's got short-man's syndrome.
 Scientology.
 Motorcycles.
 He's an anachronism.
 He's immortal.

 You can argue for and against any and all of those things — and that's just for starters.
-But it's hard to argue that Tom Cruise (you have to use his full name every time — I don't make the rules) hasn't been one of the most fascinating actors of a generation.
-Maybe not as prolific as, say, Kevin Bacon (the two are but four years apart in age) — but right up there in terms of range.
+But it's hard to argue that Tom Malpother Cruise IV hasn't been one of the most fascinating actors of a generation.
+Maybe not as prolific as, say, Kevin Bacon (the two are just four years apart in age) — but right up there in terms of range.

-From the sweaty cliche that is Top Gun (and presumably the upcoming and equally sweaty sequel) to the likes of the nearly indescribable Vanilla Sky or Eyes Wide Shut , dude has range — even if it seems like in my ways he's merely playing different versions of himself.
+From the sweaty adrenaline cliché that is Top Gun (and the equally sweaty sequel, Top Gun: Maverick) to the likes of the nearly indescribable Vanilla Sky or Eyes Wide Shut, the dude has range — even if it seems like in many ways he's merely playing different versions of himself.
 But that's what makes a good actor.
 We know that it's Tom Cruise in a fighter jet, or as a Vietnam War veteran.
 Or as an oversexed doctor.
 Or as a Pre-Crime cop.
-Or a hotshot lawyer backed by one hell of a lawyer.
+Or as a hotshot lawyer, backed by one hell of a lawyer.

-Or maybe you can argue that Tom Cruise is even better at choosing roles than he is an actor.
+Maybe you can argue that Tom Cruise is even better at choosing roles than he is as an actor.
 Maybe that's what distinguishes our list of the best Tom Cruise movies.

 In any case, it's one hell of a list.
 Let's go through it.
 We've chosen date order — because we've got no hope of actually choosing between these babies.

 Risky Business (1983)